citizenfx/fivem-docs/content/docs/server-manual/game-server-hosting-providers.md

 To get started, pick your provider of choice, and create an account.

-Remember that to use more than 48 slots, you will need [FiveM Element Club Argentum 💿][subscription-join] or above, which can be obtained from the [Cfx.re Portal][portal].
+Remember that to use more than 48 slots, you will need [FiveM Element Club Argentum 💿][subscription-join] or above, which can be obtained from the [Cfx Portal][portal].
-> You'll need to add the license key associated with your Cfx.re account to your server instance.
+> You'll need to add the license key associated with your Cfx account to your server instance.

 [portal]: https://portal.cfx.re
 [subscription-join]: https://portal.cfx.re/subscriptions